BaxterEaves/baxcat_cxx/README.md

 # baxcat_cxx

+## A C++/python implementation of cross-cutting categorization.

 ![Travis-CI status](https://travis-ci.org/BaxterEaves/baxcat_cxx.svg?branch=master)

-A C++/python implementation of cross-cutting categorization.
+**baxcat is under rapid development.
+The modeling assumptions and API are subject to change.**

 # Installation
 C++ backend requires Boost and an OpenMP, C++11 capable compiler.